nbn encourages final registrations ahead of Medical Alarm Register closure in June

 nbn Executive Manager for Health, Robert Hardie, said:

-“Switching to the nbn network is not automatic and we recommend that customers move to the network, or an alternative solution before their disconnection date to avoid losing connectivity which might leave them vulnerable in an emergency.”
+“Switching to the nbn network is not automatic and we recommend those users move to the network, or an alternative solution, before their copper network disconnection date to avoid losing connectivity which might leave them vulnerable in an emergency.”

 “Registration is optional and any further support requests after 30 June can be managed directly via a customer’s alarm supplier or phone and internet provider,” he said.

 “nbn will advise you and your internet provider of any upcoming disconnection dates with at least 18 months’ notice.
 If you are already connected to the nbn network or an alternative network and your medical alarm is working, no action is required.
 If you are unsure, we still recommend that you submit your details on our register via our website at nbn.com.au/medicalalarm, or by calling us on 1800 227 300.”

 nbn’s ‘Unmonitored Medical Alarm Upgrade Offer’ will also close to new registrants on 30 June after four years of enabling Australians to access subsidised unmonitored medical alarm devices.

 Under the offer, eligible2 people can obtain an upgraded unmonitored medical alarm at a discounted price of up to 80 per cent3 off the normal price – to a maximum of $300 off, from participating alarm suppliers.